 Response to the TCFD

-We formulated the 2050 Environmental Vision in 2016 and identified our Materiality (important issue to be resolved through our business operations) of “Together with our business partners, we will realize MONOZUKURI innovations that minimize environmental stress” in 2020 in order to promote environmental initiatives.
+We formulated the 2050 Environmental Vision in fiscal 2017 and identified our Materiality (important issue to be resolved through our business operations) of “Together with our business partners, we will realize MONOZUKURI innovations that minimize environmental stress” in fiscal 2021 in order to promote environmental initiatives.
+In response to evolving social trends, we revised a part of the 2050 Environmental Vision in fiscal 2024.

 In April 2020, we endorsed the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-By extensively analyzing the impact of climate change on our business and the risks and opportunities that result from it based on scenarios, we will confirm the direction of our company’s initiatives and reflect them in our future management strategy.
+By extensively analyzing the impact of climate change on our business and the risks and opportunities that result from it based on scenarios, we are reviewing the applicable costs required and reflecting countermeasures in our management strategy.
+Based on the results of scenario analysis, we will continue to strengthen our response to risks and opportunities and work on further information disclosure.

 Governance